data-science-sequencing/data-science-sequencing.github.io/Win2018/assignments/assignment3.md

 1. How many measurements are in the matrix?

-2. What is the maximum number of measurements between two SNPs?

 2. Is the graph connected?

-3. What would
+3. What is the maximum number of measurements between two SNPs?

-you expect the maximum number of measurments  to be if you had  an Erdos-Renyi graph with the same number of edges?
+4. What would you expect the maximum number of measurements  to be if you had  an Erdos-Renyi graph with the same number of edges?

-3. Download the ground truth of SNPs from [here](/Win2018/assets/assignment3/ground_truth.pkl).
+5. Download the ground truth of SNPs from [here](/Win2018/assets/assignment3/ground_truth.pkl).
 Get the primary eigenvector of the window of the first 200 SNPs in the adjacency matrix and find its correlation coefficient with the ground truth.
+Repeat with the full 5000-by-5000 adjacency matrix.
+How does the correlation coefficient change?
+Why?

 ### Question III: RNA-seq Quantification

 In class we discussed the basic EM algorithm for RNA-seq quantification in the simple case when the transcript lengths are all the same and there are no errors in the read.
 In this question, we will consider extensions to unequal transcript lengths and read errors.
 We start with the same RNA-seq model as discussed in class.

 1. Implement the EM algorithm for the error-free case where all transcripts have the same length.
-Fill in the code in the last cell of the [Jupyter notebook](/Win2018/assets/assignment2/ee372_assignment3.ipynb).
+Fill in the code in the [Jupyter notebook](/Win2018/assets/assignment2/ee372_assignment3.ipynb).

 2. Instead of equal transcript length $$\ell$$, let us now consider the case when the transcript lengths are $$\ell_1, \ell_2, \dots, \ell_K$$.
 The reads are still error-free.
 - Develop the log likelihood model